 Find 30-day death rates for COPD patients at Hospital Compare.
 Select the Complications tab after you’ve chosen the hospitals you want to compare.
 Federal government site from CMS shows whether hospitals met expected 30-day survival rates for Medicare COPD patients.
 The national Risk-Adjusted death rate (mortality rate) was 8.5% for COPD.
 Of US hospitals measured and reported, the vast majority were statistically no different than national average; 72 hospitals had worse survival rates; 58 had better than average.
 Ratings results use 2015-2018 data.
 Updated annually and each July

 Study in Archives of Surgery (May 2011) evaluated whether “best hospitals,” as defined by the US News & World Report or HealthGrades, have lower mortality rates than all other American hospitals for cancer surgery.
 Researchers specifically looked at pancreatectomy, esophagectomy and colectomy.
 Used Medicare 2005-2006 data.
-Abstract only.
+Full article is available.

 Here’s a caveat to using the US News’ Best Hospitals list.
 Authors looked at 5 specialties: cancer, cardiology, gastroenterology, neurology and orthopedics.
 They concluded that a hospital’s U.S. News score and relative ranking in the Best Hospital Rankings may be disproportionately influenced by its reputation.
 Article by Cua, Moffatt-Bruce and White, published in the American Journal of Medical Quality Feb.
 1, 2017; link to abstract

 The Annals of Internal Medicine published an analysis of The Role of Reputation in U.S. News & World Report’s Rankings of the Top 50 American Hospitals.
 April 20, 2010 abstract is free

 Magnet Recognition Program® was developed by the American Nurses Credentialing Center, a subsidiary of the American Nurses Association, to recognize heath care organizations that provide nursing excellence.
 As of February 2019 there were nearly 500 US Magnet hospitals or international: Australia, Belgium, Canada, Lebanon and Saudi Arabia.
 Easiest to view on a map.
 Can also download the complete list in Excel format.